laminate flooring fitting cost

 Now that you know what’s involved, you must consider what equipment you’ll need and any other materials needed to complete the job.

-Provided you have these tools on hand or can borrow them at least, you’ll save yourself the labour charge and associated costs such as furniture removal and waste disposal.
+If you have these tools on hand or can borrow them, you’ll save yourself labour charges and associated costs such as furniture removal and waste disposal.

 Tools & Materials